I PRAY WHEN I FEEL LOST

 Being lost is quite common.
 I have had periods in my life when I felt very much lost in this world.
 I was uprooted at the age of nine and transplanted into a new area surrounded by strangers and then again at fourteen when we lost our home and friends forever.
 At fifteen, I ended up plowing with a horse and a cow.
 And while I was working the field, I cried my heart out and prayed as never before.
 We could not stay there either and we had to make new friends because the Americans left and the Russians moved in.
 Then we moved into the American Zone and remained as strangers.
 Only one local girl showed some interest in me.
 All the others were refugees like us.
 At twenty-one, I went to Canada as a farmhand in Saskatchewan and in Manitoba, where I reached the pivotal point of being totally lost.
 I was so lonely and left out in this world, that I longed to talk to someone about my needs, but there was no one interested in me.
 Only, the people that surrounded me were far too preoccupied with themselves to notice a lonely boy’s needs.

 Jesus felt uneasy with large crowds.
 He preferred the two or three in a group.
 In fact, He promised that He would be present in such small gatherings.
 “Again, I tell you that if two of you on earth agree about anything you ask for, it will be done for you by my Father in heaven.
-For where two or three come together in my name, there am I with them” (Mt.
-18:19-20).
+For where two or three come together in my name, there am I with them” (Matthew 18:19-20).
 Jesus, Himself, fostered the two and three idea.
-On time, Jesus chose seventy-two and sent them ahead two by two to the places where Jesus would stop (Lk.
-10:1).
-On special occasions, Jesus took with Him Peter, James and John (Mk.
-5:37; 9:2; 14:33).
-On their second day, Jesus allowed two of John the Baptist’s followers to spent the day with Him (Jn.
-1:35-41).
+One time, Jesus chose seventy-two and sent them ahead two by two to the places where Jesus would stop (Luke 10:1).
+One special occasions, Jesus took with Him Peter, James, and John (Mark 5:37; 9:2; 14:33).
+On their second day, Jesus allowed two of John the Baptist’s followers to spent the day with Him (John 1:35-41).
 However before Jesus met with His disciples, Jesus withdrew to be alone in prayer (Mk.
-1:35; 14:35), and it is for such a reason that every person should seek a closet (Mt.
-6:6).
-It was when the lost son began to pray that he saw the need to go back home (Lk.
-15:17-20).
+1:35; 14:35), and it is for such a reason that every person should seek a closet (Matthew 6:6).
+It was when the lost son began to pray that he saw the need to go back home (Luke 15:17-20).
 This was also the way I found my way back to a fold where Jesus Christ is Lord.